SpeciesFileGroup/install_taxonworks/development/native/macos.md

 _Do not skip steps.
 See the Troubleshooting section if you hit errors, particularly with proj related issues._

-* Start by getting `Xcode` from the App Store, and install/open it.
 * [Install Homebrew](https://brew.sh/)
 * [Install RVM](https://rvm.io/rvm/install)